-Winter works refer to Establishment works or Construction works occurring in the winter period (1 May to 30 September inclusive).
+Winter works refer to all earthworks occurring in the winter period (1 May to 30 September inclusive).
 The CWMP recognises that works in this period are more likely to present a higher risk of sediment discharges to the receiving environment due to the wetter soil conditions, colder climate and potential for higher rainfall.
 The Project shall manage this risk through the risk assessment process outlined within the relevant SCWMP as per Section 1.7 of the SCWMP template (Appendix B).

-For the winter period this risk assessment shall specifically consider:
+For the winter period this risk assessment, which shall be undertaken within the SCWMP process, shall specifically consider:

-- The scope/nature of the proposed works; - Structural controls proposed, or existing, that will be/are installed; - Additional non-structural controls to be implemented (e.g. increased on site monitoring, staging and weather watch provisions); and - Maintenance consideration of structural controls to ensure effective access can be achieved to undertake the maintenance and controls continue to work efficiency.
+- The scope/nature of the proposed works; - Structural controls proposed, or existing, that will be/are installed; - Additional non-structural controls to be implemented (e.g. increased on site monitoring and staging); and - Maintenance consideration of structural controls to ensure effective access can be achieved to undertake the maintenance and controls continue to work efficiency.